 We account for stock-based compensation to employees and directors using the fair value method.
 We recognize compensation expense for stock option and restricted stock awards issued to employees and directors on a straight-line basis over the requisite service period of the award.
 We recognize compensation expense related to performance-based restricted stock units based on assumptions as to what percentage of each performance target will be achieved.
 We evaluate these target assumptions on a quarterly basis and adjust compensation expense related to these awards, as appropriate.
-To satisfy the exercise of options or to issue restricted stock, or redeem performance based restricted stock units, we issue new shares rather than purchase shares on the open market.
+To satisfy the exercise of options, issuance of restricted stock, or redemption of performance-based restricted stock units, we issue new shares rather than purchase shares in the open market.